Julie-mg/Projet-ELM/README.md

 ## Requirements

 * Elm version 0.19.1 or latest
 * An HTTP server that serves words.txt at http://localhost:8000/ELM/words.txt.
-This file contains a list of words (the `thousand_words_things_explainer.txt` file that we just renamed).
+This file contains a list of words (the `thousand_words_things_explainer.txt` file that we renamed).

 ## Running the Application